xiaolaba/UNO-R1-R3-reset-circuitry/README.md

 ### makes it better
 how and why was that working, the modified circuit design.
-#### the software,
-8u2-burn.bat, to brun Arduino-usbserial-atmega8u2-Uno-Rev1-PID_0x0001-xiaolaba.hex to the chip,
-burn_arduino_com8.bat, to burn 328p.hex to mega328p, or uses Arduino IDE,

 [hack/UNO_Rev1_2_3_mod.pdf](hack/UNO_Rev1_2_3_mod.pdf)
 C5, replaced by a SMT diode, actually it was unknown transistor with one leg trimmed off.
 ![hack/c5_used_diode.JPG](hack/c5_used_diode.JPG)

-Arduino UNO
+.
+.
+#### the software,
+8u2-burn.bat, to brun Arduino-usbserial-atmega8u2-Uno-Rev1-PID_0x0001-xiaolaba.hex to the chip,
+burn_arduino_com8.bat, to burn 328p.hex to mega328p, or uses Arduino IDE, Arduino UNO
 USB VID_0x2341 PID_0x0043 REV_0x0001

+### why saying that
 DTR provide reset signal, it is likely a charge pump circuit to the reset pin of Mega328 MCU
 UNO R.1, and UNO R.3, the RESET circuit via pullup 10K resistor and adding a diode to protect 328P, it is saying the malfunction and reliability had been compromised on UNO R.1
 ![hack/R1R3_diff.JPG](hack/R1R3_diff.JPG)